 I will tell you one thing that is infuriating me.

-We can go back to day one watching the situation of freedom movement in in Cuba.
+We can go back to day one watching the situation of freedom movement in Cuba.

 I know a lot about Cuba.

-I'll never forget the you know when we covered the the issue of this young young man down in in uh Miami and Janet Reno and the raid uh that took place.
+When we covered the issue of this young man down in Miami and Janet Reno and the raid that took place.

 I forgot.

-But, you know, I I the Cuban American community that lived under tyranny and that got in those broken down, dilapidated and rickety boats, or people actually get in inner tubes.
+But, you know, the Cuban-American community that lived under tyranny and that got in those broken down, dilapidated and rickety boats where people actually get in inner tubes.

-Imagine getting in an uh say that again, Linda.
+Imagine getting in an say that again, Linda.

 I didn't hear you.

-And and then he became a propagandist, as I was taught at the time.
+And then he became a propagandist, as I was taught at the time.

-There's a woman that wrote The Children of Pedro Pond, and she can she told me, you have no idea what's going to happen to this young man.
+There was a woman that wrote The Children of Pedro Pan, and she told me, you have no idea what's going to happen to this young man.

-He's gonna be brainwashed, indoctrinated into you know, a Castro minion and used as propaganda, which all came true because a part of me was saying, Well, okay, it's the father, the father's here, and you know, the the bond, the ties, etc.
+Because a part of me was saying, well, okay, it's the father, the father's here, and, you know, the bond, the ties, et cetera.

-Anyway, it just was a disaster the way Janet Reno, and I think it was Clinton at the time handled all that, and and it was terrible, just horrible.
+Anyway, it just was a disaster the way Janet Reno, and I think it was Clinton at the time, handled all that.

 And everything that I learned at that time all turned out to be true.